RE

 Intent

-At SKPS, we follow the Discovery RE scheme, which embeds our focus of inquiry learning.
-Each new inquiry starts with a question which the children will try to find answers to further their learning.
+At SKPS, we follow the Discovery RE scheme.
+Each new unit starts with a learning question which the children will try to find answers to further their learning.
 We aim for teachers to feel confident to teach RE and for our pupils to be engaged with the lessons and their learning; wanting to know more about the world around them, different people, faiths, and beliefs.
-We want the children at SKPS to understand what we have in common as well as the differences people may have; being able to show tolerance, respect, and appreciation for everyone.

 Implementation

-Discovery RE is a comprehensive inquiry-based planning resource for Religious Education for Years R to 6.
-The inquiry approach makes RE lessons exciting and engaging for pupils.
-Discovery RE uses a four-step method for the inquiry which enables pupils to weigh up evidence and reach conclusions.
-This necessitates children using their subject knowledge and applying it to the enquiry question, rather than this knowledge being an end in itself.
-The learning is recorded through class floor books, which become more child led and less teacher led as they move through the school.
-Discovery RE focuses on critical thinking skills, on personal reflection into the child’s own thoughts and feelings, on growing subject knowledge and nurturing spiritual development.
+Discovery RE is a comprehensive planning resource for Religious Education for Years R to 6.
+This scheme makes RE lessons exciting and engaging for pupils.
+Discovery RE uses a four-step method for each unit which enables pupils to weigh up evidence and reach conclusions.
+This necessitates children using their subject knowledge and applying it to the learning question, rather than this knowledge being the only end-point aim.

 Step 1: Engagement